Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Hand Tracking

-Hand Tracking on the Pico 4 Ultra is constantly being improved (I am writing this as of PicoOS 5.13.3) and it is usable for basic interaction.
+while Hand Tracking on the Pico 4 Ultra is constantly being improved I am writing this as of PicoOS 5.13.3 and it is usable for basic interaction.

 The tracking FoV is not great, it's on par with the original Leapmotion Controller 1 which was roughly 120 degrees, the algorithm also has a lot of latency that doesn't make it particularly enjoyable for more interactive experiences.